aziz2002nematov/first-app/README.md

-You can see my project from master not main
+You can see my project from master branch not main branch